stanford-crfm/levanter/docs/Add-Models.md

 # Add New Models to Levanter

+This guide outlines the process of adding new models into the Levanter.
+While we emphasize adding models previously implemented in Hugging Face, these steps are applicable to models from other sources.

+We'll start with a detailed walkthrough on implementing and testing your model.
+Subsequently, we'll describe how to configure and run a training job with your model.
+To conclude, we'll share insights and recommendations to enhance your model's training efficiency.

 ## Write Your Model
+Writing a new model in Levanter is very similar to doing so in Hugging Face.
+You first create a config class to register the key hyperparameters and axes of your model.
+Then, you write the model class that includes key layers and components of your model.

 ### Write Config
 We start by writing your model config class.
 This class will register all the hyperparameters and axes of your models.
 We want to define them as the first step because they will be used in the implementation of the model.
 Note that you don't need to write all of them at once.
 You can start with the key hyperparameters and axes, and add more as you implement the model.

-Hyperparameters are defined with the type and the default value.
-For example:
+Hyperparameters should be declared with their type and a default value, illustrated below:

 ```python
 seq_len: int = 2048